google/koladata/docs/api/kd/py.md

     only to items present in all `args` and `kwargs` (`=False`, valid only when `ndim=0`); defaults to `False` when `ndim=0`.
   dict_as_obj: If True, will convert dicts with string keys returned by `fn`
     into Koda objects instead of Koda dicts.
+This only specifies the default behavior for schema=None or schema=kd.OBJECT, and is overridden by the actual entity or dict schema.
   item_completed_callback: A callback that will be called after each item is
     processed.
 It will be called in the original thread that called `map_py` in case `max_threads` is greater than 1, as we rely on this property for